jrdennisoss/dosboxrm/RMDOS_API.md

 ## Function AX=9803h - Query Path to Driver EXE
 Means for applications to query the path where they can find the driver ("FMPDRV.EXE") executable.
 The path must be fully-qualified and end with a '\' character.
-For example, if "FMPDRV.EXE" is installed in "Z:\FMPDRV.EXE" then this function must respond with "Z:\".
+For example, if "FMPDRV.EXE" is installed in "Z:\FMPDRV.EXE", then this function must respond with "Z:\".

 The output is to be written as a null-terminated string to caller-provided memory at address DX:BX, and set AX=0 on success.